Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 Once again, this test has lower accuracy than one that returns negative for all individuals, but now we will provide metrics for which it is superior.

 The **recall** (a.k.a. **sensitivity**) of a two-class classifier is the percentage of positive cases that the test correctly identifies, or the ratio of true positives over the sum of the true positives and false negatives (found by summing the top row of the confusion matrix).

 For our hypothetical COVID confusion matrix in the figure above, the recall is 1,000/1,500 = 66.7%.
 The recall ranges from 0 to 1, with larger values indicating that the test is "sensitive", meaning that it can identify true positives out of patients who actually are positive.

-* **STOP:** How could we trick a test to have recall close to 1?
+**STOP:** How could we trick a test to have recall close to 1?
 {: .notice--primary}

+The

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">🎨 Finally got around to adding all my <a href="https://twitter.com/procreateapp">@procreateapp</a> creations with time lapse videos <a href="https://t.co/1nNbkefC3L">https://t.co/1nNbkefC3L</a> <a href="https://t.co/gcNLJoJ0Gn">pic.twitter.com/gcNLJoJ0Gn</a></p>&mdash; Michael Rose (@mmistakes) <a href="https://twitter.com/mmistakes/status/662678050795094016">November 6, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">🎨<a href="https://twitter.com/kylegriffin1/status/1263518696309313537">November 6, 2015</a></blockquote>
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Here is a quote from Trump:<br><br>"I tested very positively in another sense so— this morning.
+Yeah.
+I tested positively toward negative, right.
+So.
+I tested perfectly this morning.
+Meaning I tested negative."<a href="https://twitter.com/kylegriffin1/status/1263518696309313537">November 6, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>